Plantation Guardianship Attorney

 An adult guardianship is established when a court determines that an individual lacks the ability to make decisions about his/her health care and/or their finances.
 When this determination is made, the court grants the right to make these decisions to another person, which usually lasts the entirety of the ward’s life.
 Guardianship is only used when no less restrictive alternative exists, including a durable power of attorney, health care surrogate, trust, or other pre-need directive (statutory or otherwise).

 Unfortunately, many people go into the process of assuming guardianship over a loved one with the best of intentions.
-But most don’t have a true understanding of the legal responsibilities placed on a guardian when caring for an incapacitated adult.
+However, most don’t have a true understanding of the legal responsibilities placed on a guardian when caring for an incapacitated adult.

 That’s why hiring an experienced guardianship attorney is one of the most important steps in what can be a difficult journey.